Mrs Rebecca Whyles

 Students can access careers information in many ways at Armthorpe Academy including:

-- attending an interview with Rebecca Whyles, Careers Lead, these can be booked through Student Welfare Managers;
+- attending an interview with Carol James CEIAG level 7, Careers Advisor, these can be booked through Rebecca Whyles-Burrows

 During academic year 2016-17 transition visits were made to New College for all Y11 to discuss career pathways.
 An additional transition visit was also made for SEN and vulnerable students to Doncaster College.

 As our destinations data shows, these transition events had a clear impact on our students choice of destination thereby ensuring less students as NEET Post 16.